eekruse2/SocialGood/README.md

 # Social Good Platform

-A full-stack application to reconnect medium-high value lost items to the owner.
+A full-stack application to reconnect medium to high value lost items to their owners.

 ## Features
 User side: